Tunnelsats/tunnelsats/README.md

   $ sudo cp /path/to/lnd.conf /path/to/lnd.conf.backup
   ```

 ⚠️ __Important Notice__: The following parts show how to configure LND and CLN implementations for hybrid mode.
 Regarding the status of this project, we currently only support one lightning implementation at a time.
-This means: If you plan to run both LND and CLN in parallel, only one is routed over VPN and the other defaults to Tor-only.
+This means: If you plan to run both LND and CLN in parallel, only one (which listens on port 9735) is routed over VPN, others default to Tor-only.
 Nevertheless, it is possible to choose or switch default ports on various node setups.
-This requires deep technical knowledge of the setup and is therefore not recommended!

 <br/>

 ### LND

 Running LND only requires a few parameters to be checked and set to activate hybrid mode.
 Locate `lnd.conf` depending on your node setup.
 See the [FAQ](https://blckbx.github.io/tunnelsats/FAQ.html#where-do-i-find-my-lndconf-file) for some default path examples.
+Just append the lines shown at the end of the setupv2.sh process to your lnd config file:

   ```ini
   [Application Options]